LukaszStankiewicz/Agent-based-model-of-natural-meritocracy/README.md

 **Pure numpy**: needs only several simple libraries to work but is much slower.

 Python code is generally almost-human readable but very slow.
 Numpy makes it faster at the cost of readability.
-Numba brings its own difficulties as many native numpy and Python commands can prevent it from working, so the code can get rather awkward and incosistent (and very, very fast).
+Numba brings its own difficulties as many native numpy and Python commands can prevent it from working, so the code can get rather awkward and incosistent (but it's very, very fast).

 I provided lots of in-code comments and simple functions so the model is easy to use.